 Unless you’ve decided to elope, you’re likely working on compiling your guest list, which is no easy task.

 Half the battle is figuring out who to invite for the big day.
-The second half of the battle, figuring out who’s actually coming, can be much harder.
+In the second half of the battle, figuring out who’s coming can be much harder.

 If you are considering a destination wedding, getting a final headcount is important as it affects costs, planning activities, the reception meal, etc.